edson-github/ETLProjectAPI/README.md

-## Contribuição
+## Contribution

-Sinta-se à vontade para abrir issues e enviar pull requests.
-Para mudanças importantes, por favor, abra uma issue primeiro para discutir o que você gostaria de mudar.
+Feel free to open issues and submit pull requests.
+For major changes, please open an issue first to discuss what you would like to change.

-## Licença
+## License

-Este projeto está licenciado sob a Licença MIT - veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.